Technology seems a neutral instrument; in reality, the design of technology is full of assumptions.

 CTO wants a continuous dialogue with the citizens of Amsterdam.
 A critical criterium for them is the effect that technology has on relationships between citizens.

-Mastering a reflexive attitude
+Mastering a reflexive attitude in the organization

 The Socratic Design method makes the CTO collective a real change-maker because we can innovate our ideas about humanity by changing our technologies.